sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 }
 ```

-Without any further configuration Automation will **only be accessible to site-admins.** If you want to grant read-only access to non-site-admins, use the following site configuration setting:
+Without any further configuration Automation is **only be accessible to site-admins.** If you want to grant read-only access to non-site-admins, use the following site configuration setting:

 ```json
 {